jbush001/NyuziProcessor/hardware/fpga/de2-115/README.md

         export SERIAL_PORT="/dev/ttyUSB0"

-    For a different serial device, you will need to figure out the device path.
+    For a different serial device, you will need to find the device path.
+It may also be something like:

+	    /dev/ttyS0

 3. Ensure you can access the serial port without being root: